cote3804/Musgrave-Tutorial/README.md

 - Slurm job scheduling

 ### JDFTx
 JDFTx is the DFT software used by the Musgrave group to run grand canonical calculations under bias.
-This tutorial will borrow heavily from the tutorial found on the JDFTx website, [JDFTx](http://jdftx.org/Tutorials.html).
+This tutorial will borrow heavily from the tutorial found on the [JDFTx website](http://jdftx.org/Tutorials.html).
 Subjects include:
 - molecular calculations
 - bulk calculations
 - surface calculations